-- a.
-After completion of the hearing, the Hearing Committee shall meet in closed session and prepare a written decision.
-Copies of the Hearing Committee chair's report shall be forwarded to the involved parties within five business days. - b.
-If there is an appeal to decision, it must be made, in writing, within five business days, to the Provost and Vice President for Academic Affairs. - c.
-The Provost will review the Hearing Committee decision and render a decision within five business days.
-The decision of the Provost and Vice President for Academic Affairs is final with the exception of d. below. - d.
-If the Provost and Vice President for Academic Affairs is serving as a mediator in the case, then the President or his designee will review the complaint resolution and render a decision within five business days.
+- a) A procedural deviation occurred that substantially affected the outcome of the case; - b) There is new information sufficient to alter the Findings or other relevant facts not available or mentioned in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original hearing. - c) The VPAA will review the Findings and Recommendations and, at his or her sole discretion, the record from the Hearing Committee and supporting documents, and transmit his or her decision in writing to the Complainant, the Hearing Committee chair, and the Assistant Vice President for SSSE.
+The VPAA's decision shall be final. - d) If there is an appeal to decision, it must be made, in writing, within five business days, to the Vice President for Academic Affairs. - e) The VPAA will review the Hearing Committee decision and render a decision within five business days.
+The decision of the Vice President for Academic Affairs is final with the exception of f. below. - f) If the Vice President for Academic Affairs is serving as a mediator in the case, then the President or his designee will review the complaint resolution and render a decision within five business days.
 The decision of the President is final.